hmthien050209/simd-research-presentation-vi/slides.md

 # The solutions

-- Modern CPUs provide Single Instruction, Multiple Data (instructions) for speeding up repetitive workload
+- Modern CPUs provide single-instruction, multiple-data (SIMD) for speeding up repetitive workload

 → There is room for improvements here!